anshu957/anshu957/README.md

 🧬🔍 My current project:

-      Using RNA velocity obtained from scRNA-seq to identify cell states & fate by tapping into the world of attractors & basins in dynamical systems.
-A nuanced view of cell state transitions & drivers of cell fate decisions is on the horizon!
+      Using RNA velocity obtained from scRNA-seq to identify cell states & fate by tapping into the world of attractors & basins in dynamical systems opening a new window for in-silico perturbation experiments.

 💻🔧 Technical toolkit:

-    HPC, Docker, Git, PyTorch, Scikit-learn, Python(pandas, numpy, scipy, matplotlib), Julia, C/C++.
+    HPC, Docker/Singularity, Git, PyTorch, Scikit-learn, Python(pandas, numpy, scipy, matplotlib), Julia, C/C++.